AamirNazir11/AamirNazir11.github.io/README.md

 # Lab1
 This is the repo for Lab 1

-# Home Tab
+# Home
-This tab leads you to the Page
+This is the Home page of the website

-# Blog tab
+# Blog
-This tab leads you to the /blog page It lists out the different blogs posted
+This is the page that lists out all the blogs posted on this website

-# About Tab
+# About
-This tab leads you to the about page describing the website
+This gives some information about the website

-# Do Not Click Here Tab
+# Do Not Click Here Page
-:warning: **Open this tab at your own risk**: This tab is known to cause mental trauma
+:warning: **Open this at your own risk**: This page is known to cause mental trauma